 Additionally, it has a wide 30-144Hz FreeSync range out of the box and it’s actually the only FreeSync model that supports adaptive overdrive.

-Out of the box, the picture is decent, but calibrating the display is desirable as it can notably improve the image quality.
+Out of the box, the picture is nice, but calibrating the display is desirable given that it can remarkably enhance the image quality.

 1440p provides the perfect pixel-per-inch ratio of 108 PPI on a 27″ screen of the Nixeus EDG27S v2 monitor which translates to sharp and crisp details as well as plenty of screen space without any scaling necessary.